frank005/convo_ai/README.md

    - Set the Agora channel name and RTC UID
    - Configure LLM settings (API key, URL, model)
    - Choose TTS vendor and voice settings
+   - (Optional) Set advanced TTS parameters for Microsoft or ElevenLabs.
+Only filled fields are sent in the config.
    - Configure VAD and turn detection settings
    - Add any custom parameters as needed